Some days I think people choose to miss the point.

 If your evaluation of another makes you more tolerant of their mistreatment or less outraged by hate crimes against them, that’s a fundamental problem.

 Active discrimination and violence don’t get a seat at the table.
 They don’t get proximity to do further damage to people.

 For example, a gay teenager and a Baptist preacher are both invited into genuine community and both welcomed into conversation, but if the preacher insists on the inherent depravity of the teenager, if he or she cannot see the teenager as fully equal to them in the eyes of God or the Law, this is a barrier to diverse community and an assault on the teenager’s very identity.
 The teenager’s place at the table is terribly altered by the preacher, not the other way around.

 The contention for the past year has been that all political perspectives are valid, but I won’t consent to that and it’s a matter of personal safety.
-No individual groups of white people are explicitly, measurably endangered by a Progressive platform, they receive the same consideration.
-But I can illustrate the specific ways people of color, immigrants, Muslims, women, and the LGBTQ community are less safe and less represented by the coming Administration, which is already by its conduct, a movement of exclusion.
+No individual groups of people are explicitly, measurably endangered by a Progressive platform, they receive the same consideration.
+But I can illustrate the specific ways people of color, immigrants, Muslims, women, and the LGBTQ community are less safe and less represented by this Administration, which is already by its conduct, a movement of exclusion.

 Friend, I can respect you and seek to understand you, while declaring your actions or those of politicians you support, completely reprehensible.
-I can criticize your conduct or the results of your behavior without not attacking your worth.
+I can criticize your conduct or the results of your behavior without attacking your worth.
 That’s how this works.

 If you believe people of color are simply inferior to white people, you’re going to have to work hard to stay at the table.

 If you believe LGBTQ people to be abominations in the eyes of the God you worship, you’re not coming to the table in peace.